xot/ElectraOne/README.md

 1. Create a new directory ```ElectraOne``` into your local Ableton MIDI Live Scripts folder: that is ```~/Music/Ableton/User Library/Remote Scripts/``` on MacOS and ```~\Documents\Ableton\User Library\Remote Scripts``` on Windows (that directory may not exist initially, in that case create it manually).
 Note that ```~``` stands for your home directory (```/Users/<username>/``` on the Mac and ```C:\Users\<username>``` on Windows 10)

-2. Copy all files and subdirectories and their contents that you find in the [ElectraOne remote script repository](https://github.com/xot/ElectraOne) to the ```ElectraOne``` directory you just created
+2. Copy all files and subdirectories and their contents that you find in the [ElectraOne remote script repository](https://github.com/xot/ElectraOne) to the ```ElectraOne``` directory you just created.
+The easiest is to download [the whole repository as a compressed zip file](https://github.com/xot/ElectraOne/archive/refs/heads/main.zip) and unpack on your computer (make sure to remove the ```ElectraOne-main``` root directory).

 3. Add E1 as a Control Surface in Live > Preferences > MIDI.
 Set the both the input port and the output port to ```Electra Controller (Electra Port 1)```.
-For both, tick the *Remote* boxes in the MIDI Ports table below.
-See:
+For both, tick the *Remote* boxes in the MIDI Ports table below, untick the *Track* boxes.
+This is what it looks like on MacOS:

 ![Ableton Preferences](./images/ableton.png "Ableton Preferences")